-Welcome to the Sport Nautique 216 / Air Nautique 216 family.
+Welcome to the Nautique family.

 We realize you may be anxious to get your boat in the water.
 This manual has been written to familiarize and educate you about your boat so you will be more comfortable out on the water.
 Your boat is built to provide you with the finest watersports boat in the world.
-Whether you are slalom skiing or ripping on a wakeboard, we trust you and your family will enjoy this boat for many years.
+Whether you are skiing, wakeboarding or cruising, we trust you and your family will enjoy this boat for many years.

-Let's start by taking a look at the dash pod to familiarize yourself with the locations of the gauges and switches.
+Let's start by taking a look at the dash pod and console to familiarize yourself with the locations of the gauges and switches.
 For 2003 Correct Craft offers three different packages of options for your Nautique.
 These packages feature equipment or gauges.
 Based on your purchase package, these may be standard on your boat.
 Consult your dealer for clarification of the featured package on your Nautique.